nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_4/readme.md

 Take a moment to think about what fears or concerns you have around adopting open science.
 These could be concerns you have experienced in your work, or fears you have for being more open moving forward.
 There are no wrong answers here – this is a time for you to reflect on what might be keeping you back from doing open science.

-**Some Fears Around Adopting Open Science Practices** Now that you’ve reflected on some of your concerns or fears around open science, below we have listed a few common fears of doing open science and some potential mitigation strategies.
+**Some Fears Around Adopting Open Science Practices**

+Now that you've reflected on some of your concerns or fears around open science, below we have listed a few common fears of doing open science and some potential mitigation strategies.
 Even if you personally don’t have this fear, it can be useful to think about the different concerns that others may have to better understand and even help others address them.

 **Table:** Common Fears About Open Science